sonlast/soc_system/README.md

 - Other recipient should also press __Start Call__ after the caller shows up in the recipient's call.
 - The caller should __press again the green button__ in order to start video calling.

-## TO BUILD APKs AND DEVELOPMENT BUILDS USING EAS
+## BUILD APKs AND DEVELOPMENT BUILDS USING EAS
 Create an expo dev account [here](http://expo.dev/).

 After creating an account, follow the instructions given in this [documentation](https://docs.expo.dev/build/setup/) for setting up eas.